 Like any popular food, variations have appeared in the decades since.
 It is popular to add mushrooms, bell peppers, mayo, ketchup, and a multitude of other ingredients to a Philly cheesesteak these days, although die-hards would argue that extra ingredients can only make this perfect sandwich worse.

-What is the best meat for philly cheesesteaks?
+The best meat for philly cheesesteak

-If you really want to have an authentic philly cheesesteak, there’s really only one choice: boneless ribeye steak.
+If you want to have an authentic philly cheesesteak, there’s really only one choice: boneless ribeye steak.
 Thinly sliced and evenly marbled, the ribeye’s rich fat content melts to tenderize and flavor the meat, giving it that characteristic punch.

 A ribeye comes from the rib primal and is famous for its texture and flavor, making it more expensive than many other cuts.

 Top round is arguably a close second, but ribeye is more popular.
 If ribeye or top round aren’t options, sirloin, skirt, and flank steak are all good alternatives.
 For leaner cuts like skirt and flank, you may have to add some additional tallow or fat in to mimic the ribeye’s marbling, but when sliced and prepared correctly they can also be delicious.

 Now that you know which cuts to get, let’s talk about quality.
 With a sandwich this simple, every ingredient has to pull its weight, and nothing is more important than the beef you choose.

 Here’s what to look for when picking out your ribeye:

 Look for a good fat to meat ratio.